The current anti-smoking campaign is

 wake of his failed policies concerning addictive drugs like cocaine, heroin,

-and marijuana, President Clinton has again pulled a SLICK maneuver and has
+and marijuana, President Clinton again pulled a SLICK maneuver and successfully

-deceptive ploy to make it look like he is doing something about drugs.
+make it look like he was doing something about drugs.

 When President Clinton was faced with a failed drug policy